SEAN WATERS: Performer, Producer, and Freelance Philosopher

 When the pandemic hit, Waters dove deeper into his songwriting, studio work, and videography, releasing a series of singles while still working teaching writing remotely as an instructor at Colorado State University.

-As a performer, he’s logged over thousand shows with Wasabi (2002- 2008), and the Seers (2009-2020), while also gaining masters degrees in both philosophy and English education.
-Waters, who believes that music reveals the structure of the universe (dawn to dusk, life to death, sound to silence) wrote his MA Philosophy thesis about how Buddhist theories of knowledge can treat depression and focused his English Ed Masters project on why we need to introduce young people to philosophy.
-An avid daily writer, he's filled over 138 moleskin journals with over a million words of notes, songs, and poems.
+Waters, who believes that music reveals the structure of the universe (dawn to dusk, life to death, sound to silence) wrote his MA Philosophy thesis about how Buddhist theories of knowledge can treat depression and focused his English Education Masters project on why we need to introduce young people to philosophy.
+An avid daily writer, he's filled over 146 moleskin journals (and counting) with over a million words of notes, songs, and poems.

 All the while, Waters has been quietly and patiently fine-tuning the crafts of singing and songwriting.

 And this is just the beginning.
-In early 2020, inspired by the vision of the L.A. recording sessions, Sean began gathering a team of like-minded people and a stellar live band, naming the proclivities of his muse and his collaborative artistic team the SUNRISE GENIUS.
+Inspired by the vision of the L.A. recording sessions, Sean began gathering a team of like-minded people and a stellar live band, naming the proclivities of his muse and his collaborative artistic team the SUNRISE GENIUS.
 Together with drummers Tyler Lindgren and Zack Scott, guitarists/bassists Taylor Tesler and Ehren Crumpler, and keyboardists Dave Wisbon and Brian Collins, Sean Waters is settling into a long and rewarding career as a musician, writer, philosopher and artist.

 Sean has appeared at the Colorado Showcase at SXSW, The Colorado Brewers' Festival, First Night Fest, Fortoberfest, and other events across the front range.
 In regional press, Sean has been called a "skillful, entertaining and soulful performer."